WAYS TO BE A BETTER ALLY

 6. SPEAK UP

-Call out anti-LGBTIQ behaviour when you see it.
-Speak up when you see someone being harassed or ridiculed because of their LGBTIQ identity.
+Call out anti-LGBTQIA+ behaviour when you see it.
+Speak up when you see someone being harassed or ridiculed because of their LGBTQIA+ identity.
 This can be online, at school, at work, or in community.
 Don’t let casual homophobia or transphobia be used jokingly on the sports field.

 7. BE VISIBLE